kaplasak/RaySplatting/README.md

   ```
   replace the provided path with the path to the *.ptx compiled shaders files on your hdd.

-# Training your first model:
+# Training your first model (Blender dataset):

-- Train the model with 3DGS for some small number of iterations (for example 100) on some dataset (for example: "lego" from "NeRF synthetic" set);
+- Train the model with 3DGS for some small number of iterations (for example 100) on some Blender dataset (for example: "lego" from "NeRF synthetic" set);
 - Copy the output file cameras.json to the dataset main directory;
-- Convert all of the files in the subdirectory "images" located in the dataset main directory to 24-bit *.bmp file format without changing their names;
+- Convert all of the files in the subdirectories: "train" and "test" located in the dataset main directory to 24-bit *.bmp file format without changing their names;
 - Copy the configuration file "config.txt" to the project's main directory.
 On our test system we copied it to the following directory:
   ```plaintext
   "C:\Users\<Windows username>\source\repos\RaySplats\RaySplats"